Perturbative diagonalization for time-dependent strong interactions: Induced dissipation

-As is evident from Eq.~(\ref{eq:Purcellrate}), parametrically-mediated dissipative interactions enable a unique functionality.
-A fixed frequency qubit can be employed as a broadband noise sensor by measuring the parametrically-induced qubit relaxation or heating rates.
-These rates sample the environmental density of states over frequencies within the resonator bandwidth, with the center of this `filter function' set by the choice of the pump frequency mediating the interaction.
-This can be thought of as a continuous-wave analogue of spin-locking with a key difference: the baseband frequency is now set by $\omega_{p}$ in GHz, which makes such pump-mediated spectroscopy immune to low-frequency fluctuations that typically limit conventional protocols relying on variation of the drive amplitude \cite{Slichter2012}.
-It is also an attractive complement to dynamical decoupling protocols which characterize slow or quasi-static noise \cite{Bylander2011}, and can be employed for high-frequency quantum noise sensing, which was shown to limit coherence in recent qubit designs \cite{Yan2016}.
+As evident from Eq.~(\ref{eq:Purcellrate}), a fixed frequency qubit parametrically-coupled to an environment be employed as a novel broadband noise sensor.
+The resultant qubit relaxation or heating rates sample the environmental density of states over a set bandwidth (set by Lorentzian profile of resonator in QED setups), with the center of this `filter function' set by the choice of the pump frequency mediating the interaction.
+Such pump-mediated noise spectroscopy can be thought of as a continuous-wave analogue of spin-locking with the baseband frequency set by $\omega_{p}$ in GHz, making it immune to low-frequency fluctuations that typically limit conventional protocols relying on variation of the drive amplitude \cite{Slichter2012}.
+It is also an attractive complement to dynamical decoupling protocols which characterize slow or quasi-static noise \cite{Bylander2011}, and can be used for sensing high-frequency quantum noise which was shown to limit coherence in recent qubit designs \cite{Yan2016}.

-{\it Conclusions}: We have presented an {\it ab-initio} framework to calculate perturbative shifts and decay of dressed states in the presence of strong time-dependent interactions.
-Our approach is based on a time-dependent generalization of the Schrieffer-Wolff transformation (SWT), which we employ to perform Hamiltonian diagonalization taking into account the inertial term at each order in the perturbation series.
-The excellent quantitative agreement between exact numerical simulations and our analytical results demonstrates how the SWT can be used for developing a well-controlled perturbation series in time-dependent settings.